Melldd/Marnie-s-Website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Marnie Lloydd teaches and researches in the area of international law related to armed conflict, specialising in international humanitarian law and policy, counterterrorism and foreign fighting, and refugee law.
+Marnie Lloydd teaches and researches in the area of international law related to armed conflict, counterterrorism and foreign fighting, and refugee law.
+She specialises in international humanitarian law and humanitarian policy.

-Marnie's research builds on 15 years of professional practice in the humanitarian sector.
+Marnie's research and teaching builds on 15 years of professional practice in the humanitarian sector.
 Her key professional experience was as a Delegate and Legal Advisor with the International Committee of the Red Cross (ICRC).
+She has also worked as an indpendent legal consultant with the United Nations High Commissioner for Refugees (UNHCR).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.